+'''

+/

-''' Represents the possible field values for a MIPS32 machine instruction.
+Represents the possible field values for a MIPS32 machine instruction.

 A ParseResult object is said to be proper iff:

-- Each of the char members is either NULL or points to a zero-
+- Each of the char members is either NULL or points to a zeroterminated C-string.

-terminated C-string.

-- If ASMInstruction is not NULL, the contents of the array represent

-a MIPS32 assembly instruction.

-- If ASMInstruction is not NULL, the other fields are set to properly
+- If ASMInstruction is not NULL, the contents of the array represent a MIPS32 assembly instruction. - If ASMInstruction is not NULL, the other fields are set to properly

-represent the corrsponding fields of the MIPS32 assembly instruction
+represent the corresponding fields of the MIPS32 assembly instruction

++

 stored in ASMInstruction.

-- Each field that is not relevant to the MIPS32 assembly instruction

-is set as described in the comments below.
+- Each field that is not relevant to the MIPS32 assembly instruction is set as described in the comments below.

 /

 struct ParseResult {

+// Each char member will be NULL or point to dynamically-allocated char array

+// holding a zero-terminated C string.

 // The assembly code portion

-// These are malloc'd zero-terminated C-strings

-char ASMInstruction; // the assembly instruction, as a C-string
+// the assembly instruction, as a C-string

+char ASMInstruction;

 char Mnemonic;

 // the symbolic name of the instruction

 // the symbolic names of the registers, as C-strings;

 char rdName;

 char rsName;

-//

 NULL if the register field is not specified

+11

+char rtName;

+11

 in the assembly instruction

-char rtName;

-//

 // The following are integer values

 int16 t Imm;

 // the immediate field, as a signed integer;

-// 0 if not present
+// 0 if not relevant for the assembly instruction

+// the three register fields, as small unsigned integers;

 uint8 t rd;

-// the three register fields, as small unsigned integers;
+255 if not relevant for the assembly instruction

 uint8 t rs;

-// 255 if not present
+11

 uint8 t rt;

 // The computed machine code portion

 // These are malloc'd zero-terminated C-strings

 char Opcode;

 // the opcode field bits

+// the funct field bits

 char Funct;

-// the funct field bits
+// NULL if not relevant for the assembly instruction

 // the bit representations of the register numbers;

 char RD;

 char RS;

-//

-NULL if not specified in the assembly instruction
+// NULL if not relevant for the assembly instruction

 char RT;

 char IMM;

 // 2's complement bit representation of the immediate;

-// NULL if not present
+NULL if not relevant for the assembly instruction

+11

 };

 '''